Robert Bauman: Early life and career

 Robert Edmund Bauman was born in Bryn Mawr, Pennsylvania, to an unwed single mother.
 When a teenager, Bauman moved to Easton, Maryland, where he attended Easton High School until 1953.
 In 1955, he graduated from the Capitol Page School at the Library of Congress in Washington, D.C.
 He obtained a B.S. in international affairs from the School of Foreign Service at Georgetown University in 1959, and a J.D. degree from Georgetown University Law Center in 1964.
 He was admitted to the Maryland Bar in 1964, was later admitted to the District of Columbia bar, and entered into private practice as a lawyer.

-Representative Bauman, politically known as "Bob Bauman," served as a delegate to the Republican National Conventions of 1964, 1972, 1976 and 1980.
+Representative Bauman, politically known as "Bob Bauman", served as a delegate to the Republican National Conventions of 1964, 1972, 1976 and 1980.
 He was also a member of the Federal Hospital Council of the United States Department of Health, Education, and Welfare from 1970 to 1973.
 In 1970, he was elected to the Maryland Senate, where he served as a member from 1971 to 1973.

 A Roman Catholic, he was married to Carol Dawson, a co-founder of Young Americans for Freedom, with whom he had four children.

 United States Congress

 Bauman was elected to the United States House of Representatives as a Republican in an August 1973 special election.
-He replaced William O. Mills, who had committed suicide the previous May.
+He replaced William O. Mills, who had died by suicide the previous May.